 - Any prior agreement or course of conduct between the parents relating to decision-making with respect to the child;

 - The distance between the parents’ residences, the cost and difficulty of transporting the child, each parent’s and the child’s daily schedules, and the ability of the parents to cooperate in the arrangement;

 - Any physical violence, or threat of, by the parent directed against the child;

 - The occurrence of abuse against the child or other member of the child’s household;

 - The willingness of each parent to maintain a close relationship between the child and other parent;

 - Whether one of the parents is a sex offender; and

 - If a parent is in the U.S. Armed Forces, the terms of their military family-care plan.

-A: If you and your former spouse are comfortable discussing important decisions concerning your child and can come to an agreement, then joint custody may be the best option for your family.
-However, if you are not comfortable working with your former spouse it may be best that one of you have sole custody of the child or children.
+A: If you and your former spouse are comfortable discussing important decisions concerning your child and can come to an agreement, then joint allocation may be the best option for your family.
+However, if you are not comfortable working with your former spouse it may be best that one of you have sole allocation of decision-making for issues concerning healthcare, education, extracurricular activities, and religion of the child or children.

-A: Deciding who will be the decision maker for your child or children is a very important decision.
+A: Deciding who will be the decision-maker for your child or children is a very important decision.
 The involvement of both parents is always preferred, but not always possible.
 Speaking with an Illinois family law attorney can help you and your former spouse make the right decision.
-Our dedicated attorneys at Nottage and Ward, LLP will work with you and your former spouse openly and professionally to determine the best custody arrangement for your family.
+Our dedicated attorneys at Nottage and Ward, LLP, will work with you and your former spouse openly and professionally to determine the best allocation arrangement for your family.
 Call us for an initial consultation at (312) 332-2915.